 On the London-Paris route, Eurostar trains travel between St. Pancras International Rail Station in central London to Gare du Nord in central Paris.
 London Underground (subway) and Paris Metro trains frequently serve the stations, making it easy to get to your departure point.
 In Paris, Gare du Nord is additionally served by commuter-line train RER B.

 The high-speed trains travel at breathtaking speeds over land and beneath the Channel Tunnel (Chunnel), which runs below the English Channel.

-With the ability to take as much luggage as you want and the quick journey time, it's the best way to give the children a treat.
+Thinking of booking a trip to Disneyland Paris?
+Eurostar runs directly from London and Paris to Marne-la-Vallée during school holidays and at other times.
+With the ability to take as much luggage as you want and the quick journey time, it can be an ideal way to give the children a treat.

 If you book the Disney Express luggage service you can leave your bags at the station.

 Passengers are expected to check-in at least 45 minutes before the scheduled departure time and must do so in person (online check-in is not available).
 Either print your ticket in advance, use an e-ticket by downloading the Eurostar app on your phone, or print your tickets using your reservation reference at dedicated hubs next to the check-in kiosks.
 Entrance is through automatic gates; scan your ticket's barcode and go through.

 You will be routinely scanned along with your bags.
 Most of the time, you will not be asked to take off shoes, but you will need to remove coats, coins, and other items from pockets and sometimes jewelry.